newkirkdean-hub/KIDSCLUB/KIDSCLUB Migration Context & Working Notes.md

 Author: <Dean>

 ## Purpose / top-level overview
-- "Kidsclub" is a small, local network Java/FX program that reads/writes a Microsoft Access DB for managing customer records, invoices, time clock, inventory, sales, maintenance, and simple reporting.
+- "KIDSCLUB" is a small, local network Java/FX program that reads/writes a Microsoft Access DB for managing customer records, invoices, time clock, inventory, sales, maintenance, and simple reporting.[...]

 ## Overall goal
-- To migrate "Kidsclub" to a local network web service + PostgreSQL while keeping user functionality and appearance as close to the same as is current.
-Migrate corp2 into same source files as the rest of the source files called counterFX which is in the Top-level program called "Kidsclub".
+- To migrate "KIDSCLUB" to a local network web service + PostgreSQL while keeping user functionality and appearance as close to the same as is current.
+Migrate corp2 into same source files as the rest[...]

 ## Names
-- Top Level program will be referred to as "KIDSCLUB", this is the all-inclusive program of the two branches "COUNTERFX" and "CORP2"
+- Top-level program will be referred to as KIDSCLUB; this is the all-inclusive program of the two branches COUNTERFX and CORP2.
-- COUNTERFX and CORP2 will be referred to as Branches as I have renamed two branches under the Master Branch.
+- COUNTERFX and CORP2 will be referred to as branches (Git branches); I renamed two branches under the master Git branch.
+For reference, when I ask you to look at a file in COUNTERFX, that means look in the git branch titled COUNTERFX.
 - Other folders under the COUNTERFX branch will be referred to as sub-folder.
 Example, "please read the file Games.FXML in sub-folder GAMES.
 - Most of this Naming is for the owners needs so he can communicate to you.